-1. How to File a Disciplinary Complaint Under this Policy Any complaints alleging that a student has been the victim of sexual misconduct, perpetrated by an employee, a student or a third party on campus is reported to the Director of Disability Services, who is the Title IX Coordinator for the University.
+1. How to File a Disciplinary Complaint Under this Policy

+Any complaints alleging that a student has been the victim of sexual misconduct, perpetrated by an employee, a student or a third party on campus, is reported to the Title IX Coordinator for the University.
 As such, s/he is designated coordinator for compliance with this policy.